vpfaulkner/vpfaulkner.github.io/about_me.md

 development.
 As a developer I work primarily in Ruby on Rails and frontend web technologies.
 To see how I work, check out my [playbook](/playbook).

-Some of my favorite tools and background:
+Some of my favorite tools:

 * **Languages**: Ruby, Javascript, HTML, CSS